Women's basketball recognized for effort in Touching Lives campaign

 Photos from TCU vs. Kansas

-Pebley (pronounced Pee-blee), regarded as one of the top up-and-coming coaches in the country, comes to TCU after spending the last two seasons at Fresno State, where she led the Bulldogs to Mountain West tournament titles and berths into the NCAA Tournament in each of her two seasons.
+Pebley (pronounced Pee-blee), regarded as one of the top up-and-coming coaches in the country, came to TCU after spending the last two seasons at Fresno State, where she led the Bulldogs to Mountain West tournament titles and berths into the NCAA Tournament in each of her two seasons.

 "We are excited to welcome Raegan Pebley to the Horned Frog family," said TCU Chancellor Victor J. Boschini Jr. "Her energetic coaching style will be an asset to our women's basketball team."